ifm/documentation/Firmware/ReleaseNotes/FW_0.16.x_Release_Notes.md

 * The IPv4 discovery feature for discovering a device on the local network is not working
 * ODS must not be used together with user-defined docker containers
 * ODS startup time high (~5s)
-* ODS in preseries state (refer to ODS documentation)
+* ODS in pre-series state (refer to ODS documentation)

 ## Look forward to these features in future releases